h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 # Issues and Questions

-Should we add a header flag which says "require TLS transport"?
-This can be set by client to indicate that the data should not be sent over UDP/TCP at any stage of proxying.
-It can also be added by a server to indicate that the packet contains similar data.

-One use-case for this is attributes which require the protection of TLS, but which do not have any RADIUS obfuscation methods defined.

 As a related note, do we want to allow new specifications to define attributes containing private information, but where we do not define RADIUS obfuscation?

 Maybe we want to reserve part of the attribute space (or extended attribute flags) for attributes which require TLS.

-It is difficult for a client to know when to set this flag, unless there is a specification which requires secure transport of clear-text private information.
-Servers can set the flag in similar situations.

-Perhaps a home server could require that the flag is set for all packets sent to it?

 # Acknowledgements